Translucent (album): Release

 Translucent was released in November 2024, initially only on vinyl and CD, with no advance notice or promotion.
 Unlike all the Choir's studio albums and re-releases since 2013, Translucent was not the result of a crowdfunding campaign, and that was a deliberate choice on the part of the band.
 "I didn't think it would be successful at all," Hindalong said.
 Instead, he viewed the effort as simply a "legacy piece."
 He and the band were later taken aback by the high initial sales volume after their Facebook announcement.

 Translucent was later released for digital download on Bandcamp in January 2025, and is now widely available on various music streaming platforms.

-The track "You Don’t Have to Smile" was featured as the lead song on the April 8, 2025 episode of All Songs Considered on NPR.
+The track "You Don’t Have to Smile" was featured as the lead song on the April 8, 2025, episode of All Songs Considered on NPR.

 Critical reception

 Translucent was well-received upon release.
 Writing for The Big Takeover, Jeff Elbel described Translucent as "replete with beautiful droning sounds that float into space."
 He added that the album gave nods "to sonic trailblazers Daniel Lanois, Brian Eno and Robin Guthrie," but was more in line with post-rock band Hammock.
 Elbel concluded by saying, "find whoever's making a new Blade Runner project and offer the Vangelis-y 'Plastic Swords' for the film's opening crawl."
+Nick Mattiske, writing for the Uniting Church in Australia's Insights Magazine, also agreed about Hammock's influence.
+"Translucent has a similar sound to [Hammock’s] Nevertheless, with perhaps instruments more perceptible, with synth washes and echoing guitars, often a bit more guitar-driven, to the extent of utilising the potential of slow feedback."
+He added that "'Slippery Moss' has some Edge-like, ringing guitar notes, drenched in reverb.
+'The Bravest Mind' sounds like the introduction to 'Where the Streets Have No Name' extended for five minutes.
+There's perhaps a darker tint than Hammock; perhaps the rock'n'roll is only just beginning to slough off."

-Translucent was a featured album on the April 16, 2025 episode of The Relay Station podcast, and host Michael Tangen described the album as an "expressive work of art," adding that it features "deeply contemplative and reflective spaces, and moments ornately adorned with restrained optimism and hope."
+Translucent was a featured album on the April 16, 2025, episode of The Relay Station podcast, and host Michael Tangen described the album as an "expressive work of art," adding that it features "deeply contemplative and reflective spaces, and moments ornately adorned with restrained optimism and hope."

+In PopMatters 2025 retrospective of the Top 15 ambient albums of that year, writer Evan Sawdey ranked Translucent as #2.
+He acknowledged most readers' unfamiliarity with 1980s contemporary Christian music in general and the Choir in particular, but pointed out that even though this was the band's first instrumental album, Translucent is "staggeringly well composed."
+He added that the band "never sounds unsure of their approach," highlighting that "their chemistry and history with saxophonist Dan Michaels remain unparalleled."
+Sawdey concluded by saying that "the group hasn’t given just 'an' ambient album, but instead one of the year's best."